Robust Auction Design with Support Information: Proofs for Section

-More formally, we can prove the following proposition, that $(g_u,g_d)$ mechanisms and convex combination of $\{\textnormal{SPA}(r), \textnormal{POOL}(\tau)\}$ are \textit{almost} equivalent representations of the same mechanism class in the sense that one can be converted to another.
+Now, we give a formal proposition that $(g_u,g_d)$ mechanisms and convex combinations of $\{\textnormal{SPA}(r),$ $\textnormal{POOL}(\tau)\}$ are \textit{almost} equivalent representations of the same mechanism class in the sense that one can be converted to another.

 \begin{proposition} We have the following correspondence between the $(g_u,g_d)$ mechanisms arising in our main theorem (Theorem~\ref{app:thm:char-all-mech-gu-gd}) and convex combinations of SPAs and POOLs.